 Sign up for Citizens Academy

-Participants will be taught the mission, policies and day-to-day operations of the Commonwealth’s Attorney’s Office, along with the city’s other four constitutional offices — Clerk of the Circuit Court, Commissioner of the Revenue, Sheriff’s Office and Treasurer’s Office.
+The course is open to Suffolk adults, and those who take it will have their eyes opened to the mission, policies and operations of their local prosecutor’s office.
+They’ll also get a glimpse into the four other constitutional offices: the Clerk of the Circuit Court, Commissioner of the Revenue, Sheriff’s Office and Treasurer’s Office.